-Choices for Care offers a consumer directed option called Flexible Choices for participants who reside in a home based setting.
+Choices for Care offers a consumer-directed option called Flexible Choices for participants who reside in a home-based setting.
 This option provides cash to the elderly in place of care services, which they then use to pay for their own care services.
-Family members can be hired as care providers.
-In some states, this type of program is referred to as Cash and Counseling.
-Flexible Choices is an option often preferred by both participants and state administrators.
-It allows program participants or one’s loved ones the option to age in a location in which they are familiar and comfortable.
-Also, the elderly living at home use family caregivers instead of nursing home personnel, which are less costly to the state.
+Family members, with the exception of legal guardians and spouses, can be hired as care providers.

 Under Choices for Care, services are not limited to strictly personal care.
-Rather, a wide variety of services are possible, encompassing any assistance that helps persons maintain their independence or helps caregivers to provide assistance.
-For example, home modifications, like wheelchair ramps and walk in-tubs replacements for showers can be covered.
+Rather, a wide variety of services are possible, encompassing any assistance that helps persons maintain their independence or helps caregivers provide assistance.
+For example, home modifications, like wheelchair ramps and walk in-tubs, can be covered.
 CFC also includes an Enhanced Residential Care (ERC) option.
 ERC provides services in assisted living residences and certain residential care facilities and pays for fall monitoring and emergency response services.

-There are 5 areas of eligibility consideration for the Choices For Care Waiver for Vermont residents.
+There are several areas of eligibility for the Choices for Care Waiver for Vermont residents.

-5) Past Asset Transfers - VT Medicaid and Choices For Care reserve the right to review up to 5 years of an applicant's asset transfers to make sure no under market value transfers were made in an attempt to lower one’s assets to the Medicaid eligible level.
+Please note: The last five years of asset transfers will be scrutinized to make sure no under market value transfers were made in an attempt to lower one’s assets to the Medicaid eligible level.
 Should such transfers exist, the applicant may still be accepted, but might be required to pay the value of transfer towards their care costs.
+Or the applicant will be penalized with a period of Medicaid ineligibility.
 More information about Medicaid’s Look-Back Period can be found here.

-Persons over these limits or those with some uncertainty regarding their asset transfer history should consult with a Medicaid planner in advance of application.
-These financial and legal experts can help them to qualify for Medicaid in Vermont.
+Persons over these income and / or asset limit(s), or those with some uncertainty regarding their asset transfer history, should consult with a Medicaid planner in advance of application.
+These financial and legal experts can help them qualify for Medicaid in Vermont.
 Read more.